Long Term USCutter 14 Inch Vinyl Cutter Review

 Believe it or not, one of the most frustrating problems I had with this cutter was cutting circles.
 Our USCutter MH Vinyl Cutter wouldn’t cut perfect circles.
 Everything else we cut would come out perfect, or at least perfectly acceptable.
 Circles were a mystery.

 We could NOT get the thing to cut a perfect circle.
 Initially we ignored the problem because it didn’t come up very often.
 Of course kharma caught up.
 Fixing the problem was unavoidable when we had to have perfect circles in a design.
-The cutter couldn’t do it.
+The cutter couldn’t do it… at least not without some help.

 It would regularly cut a slightly more oval shape.
 Other times it wouldn’t close the circle completely or the ends would be offset and not inline.
 We could not figure it out and most of us were to the point of tearing our hair out in frustration.
 Solving the issue became my personal mission.